l-jdavies/100_days_of_code/log.md

 ## Day 92, August 31, 2020
 Made the horribly painful switch to an Ergodox-EZ keyboard.
 Spent the entire day playing around with it and re-learning how to type plus I wrote a blog post on local variable scope and closures in Ruby.

+## Day 93, Sept 1, 2020
+Lots of touch typing drills and read through RB170 lesson 1.
+Typing is too slow to take notes at the moment.